 CIP projects can affect the Town's operating budget by increasing expenditures and offset by projected savings or new revenues generated by the project.
-In FY2020 a turnkey solar power system at the Community Center is planned.
-The projects is expected to improve but not expand the level of service the Town provides.
-The operating impact on the environment and operations is indeterminable at this time due to the early stage of the project.
+In FY 2020 a turnkey solar power system at the Community Center and a kayak/paddleboard launch is planned.
+These projects are expected to improve but not expand the level of service the Town provides.
+The operating impact on the environment, and maintenance and operating costs is indeterminable at this time due to the early stage of the projects.